 - Prep all of the vegetables.
 Set aside.

 - Combine soy sauce, oyster sauce, and brown sugar in a small bowl.
 Whisk to dissolve brown sugar.
 Add water and cornstarch.
-Whisk until cornstarch is smooth and incorporated.
+Whisk until the cornstarch is smooth and incorporated.
 Set aside.

 - Preheat a large skillet on medium-high heat.
 Add oil.
 Add ground pork.
 Cook for 1 minute, using a spatula to break pork into chunks.
 Add lemongrass, onion, garlic, red pepper flakes, and black pepper.
 Continue cooking and breaking up pork until the meat is cooked through, about 6 minutes.